 Matt has known Steve and Helen since 2004.
 For a long time he maintained the FSF community software.
 Then at some point in late 2011, Steve mentioned an idea he had to take learning journey folders online.
 He somehow convinced Matt that it would only be a small feature addition for the forum and could be completed over a weekend.
 This idea soon blossomed into Tapestry and Matt was tasked with creating the first version, which was released in 2012.
 Thankfully, Tapestry was an immediate hit and is now looked after by a team of very talented developers allowing Matt to return to looking after the community software and payment systems.
 In his spare time, Matt enjoys playing the guitar, wrangling with his two boys, and refusing to watch any of the Lord of the Ring films.

-Olaya (pronounced ‘oh liar’ or ‘Oh-Leia’, depending on your love for Star Wars) joined the FSF and Tapestry in August 2017, having moved to England from the Basque Country in 2014 to be an aupair.
-During her first year in the UK she identified herself as a Brightonian (Hovian, actually), decided East Sussex was her home now and, shortly after completing her MSc in International Events Management, she found her place among us.
-Olaya is part of the Product Support team, and helps settings make the most of their Tapestry accounts via training, video tutorials and helpful tips.
-She is also translating Tapestry into Spanish, coordinates any events that we attend or host and is learning a bit more about Digital Marketing.
+Olaya (pronounced ‘oh liar’ or ‘Oh-Leia’, depending on your love for Star Wars) joined the FSF and Tapestry in August 2017, having moved to England from the Basque Country in 2014 to be an au pair.
+During her first year in the UK, she identified herself as a Brightonian (Hovian, actually), decided East Sussex was her home now and, shortly after completing her MSc in International Events Management, she found her place among us.
+After 3 years as part of the Product Support team, Olaya is now our Marketing Coordinator, taking care of social media, videos, campaigns, and anything related to delivering content of interest to all our lovely customers.
 Olaya loves reading Fantasy and Sci-Fi and you can often find her climbing walls.